agiledev-students-spring2023/final-project-driply/CONTRIBUTING.md

 ### Coding Standards
 - Visual Studio Code as IDE
 - Make small commits and stick to the workflow below
-- (linter and comment standards may be added in future as needed)

 ---
 ## The Git Workflow